interysy/4th-year-project-string-matching-visualiser/docs/timelog.md

 * *3 hours* First attempt at creating pseudocode walkthrough for brute force algorithm.
 Also added Tailwind and made a navbar to allow for easy navigation while developing!

 ### 7 October
 * *4 hours* Implement pseudocode walkthrough for brute force algorithm, including code highlighting.
-Also implement showing variable values and the relevant message to be shown about what is happening at each step of the algorithm.
+Also, implement showing variable values and the relevant message to be shown about what is happening at each step of the algorithm.
 All features now show up as we press play.

 ### 10 October
 * *0.5 hours* Preparing documents for the supervisor meeting